3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 }
 ```

-Another issue was that poky has its own `grub-efi` recipe, where it installs its
+Another issue was that Poky has its own `grub-efi` recipe, where it installs its
 own `grub-efi-grubx64.efi` file.
 It conflicted with the boot files from
 `meta-efi-secure-boot`, so we had to remove it: